KarimAhmed-dotcom/Regression/Bike_rented_problem/README.md

 This repository contains Python scripts for predicting the number of bikes needed for a bike sharing service based on historical data.
 The dataset used in this project is the Bike Sharing dataset from kaggle.

+## Goal
+The goal of this project is help the bussiness stackholders to predict number of casual and registered users per hour .

 ## Installation

 1. Clone the repository: `git clone https://github.com/KarimAhmed-dotcom/Regression.git`